Frequently asked questions about PIFELTRO

 • If you miss a dose of PIFELTRO, take it as soon as you remember.
 If it is almost time for your next dose, skip the missed dose and take the next dose at your regular time.
 Do not take 2 doses of PIFELTRO at the same time.

-• If you have any questions, call your doctor or pharmacist.
+• If you have any questions, call your healthcare provider or pharmacist.

 Who should not take PIFELTRO?